 Brownies are meant to be tasty and uncomplicated.
 Right?
 But sometimes they aren’t – especially when they are vegan brownies…until you know the secrets!
 Read on to learn more about the best easy vegan brownie recipes from Veggie Fun Kitchen!

-The secrets to making vegan brownies:
+The secrets to making easy vegan brownies:

 When I first started making vegan brownies, I’ll admit it was a bit of a trial and error process.
 The first few times I made them, they absolutely fell apart!
 Or they were mushy in the middle and rock-hard on the outsides!
 I didn’t understand how to substitute ingredients for some of the typical animal products that had worked for me in the past.

 After many (delicious – and not so delicious) attempts, I finally broke the vegan brownie code of ingredient substitutions.
-I’m happy to share with you all the details and best recipes so that you too can be successful making delicious, decadent, chocolate vegan brownies!
+I’m happy to share with you all the details and best recipes so that you too can be successful in making delicious, decadent, chocolate vegan brownies!